danm0nster/mvjrqa-replication/README.md

 files from the scripts provided you can simply type `make data` and `make plots`.
 Note that _this will overwrite the original files_.

-To speed up the executtion, you can process several scripts in parallel, by providing the j-flag to make along with the number of parallel processes to use.
+To speed up the execution, you can process several scripts in parallel, by providing the j-flag to make along with the number of parallel processes to use.
 For example, using 6 CPU cores you can write: